awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 To check other prerequisites for enrollment, see [Getting Started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html)\.

+**Note**
+When you enroll an account into AWS Control Tower, your account is governed by the AWS CloudTrail trail for the AWS Control Tower organization\.
+If you have an existing deployment of a CloudTrail trail, you may see duplicate charges unless you delete the existing trail for the account before you enroll it in AWS Control Tower\.

 ## <a name="enrollment-steps"></a>

 After the **AdministratorAccess** permission is in place in your existing account, follow these steps to enroll the account: